Trezentos/MyCountdownBirthday/README.md

 ![Algorithm schema](./images/countdown-site.PNG)

-The purpose of it was to enhance my frontend skills, I hope you enjoy the desing!
+The purpose of it was to enhance my frontend skills, I hope you enjoy the design!